Sylvexia/personal_research/5-1_Slides.md

 # Future works

 - Numerical tolerance of model.
-	- (Iterate different scale of input data and compare with fp32 ground truth)
+	- Iterate different scale of input data and compare with fp32 ground truth
 - Would it degrade the accuracy when model has more layer?
 	- Resnet18, 34, 51...
-- Master thesis.
+- Master Thesis.